pagkly/Zed/Investopedia3/How the Utilities Sector is used by Investors for Dividends and Safety.md

 ## How Investors Trade Utilities

 Because utility stocks pay reliable dividends, investors often favor them over lower-dividend paying equities.
-After the [financial crisis of 2008](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp), the Federal Reserve cut interest rates, in an effort to stimulate the economy.
+After the [[financial crisis of 2008]](https://www.investopedia.com/articles/economics/09/financial-crisis-review.asp), the Federal Reserve cut interest rates, in an effort to stimulate the economy.
 As a result, investors flocked to utilities, as safer investments.
 Simply put: utility companies are a viable defensive choice for investors during macroeconomic downturns.

 However, as the economy improves and interest rates rise, investors can find higher-yielding alternatives than utilities.
 As rates rise, so do the yields of U.S. Treasury bills.
 For example, if a utility pays a dividend yield of 3%, but increasing interest rates spike bond yields to 4%, the utility company would have to increase its dividend payout in order to match the rising yields of Treasuries.
 Therefore, utilities do well when interest rates decrease because their dividends are greater than Treasury yields.
 However, as the economy improves, utilities tend to sell off as interest rates rise back to normal levels and their dividends become once again lower than Treasuries.